anthonyam12/ns-lstm/README.md

 + 'benchmark' : Takes the values ('t', 'l').
 Same as the 'ensemble' parameter but loads or trains the weights of the benchmark LSTM at runtime.

-Additionally, if invalid parameters are supplied via command line the user will be prompted to enter these manually.
+Additionally, if invalid parameter values are supplied via command line the user will be prompted to enter these manually.
 Parameters supplied that aren't listed above are ignored.

+Examples:
+  + python3 adle.py data=1 ensemble=t run_bencmarks=y benchmark=l
+    + Runs ADLE on the Sunspots dataset while loading the model weights from ./weights/sunspots/* and ./weights/benchmarks/sunspots.h5
+  + python3 adle.py data=3
+    + Runs ADLE on the Mackey-Glass equation output.
+The user will be prompted to enter the other parameters.
+  + python3 adle.py data=2 run_bencmarks=n
+    + Runs ADLE on the EUR/USD forex dataset but does not create and compare the benchmark LSTM.
+The user will be prompted to input the 'ensemble' parameter.

 Does not run the ARIMA benchmark.

+### Standalone Ensemble

+The file ensemble_example.py is an example of how to use the ensemble method standalone.

+This can be done with any univariate time series dataset where the first column is the time and the second column is the time series values.

+The code is fairly well documented which shows other potential parameters to the ensemble, but the most common parameters are demonstrated in the example file.

+### Datasets

+Because these datasets are univariate they tend to be small in terms of file size.
+Thus the datasets used for the NIPS report are included in the GitHub repositoty under ./data/

-## Requirements
+### Requirements

 + Python 3.x (specifically tested with 3.6.1)
 + Python Libraries